The gospel declares God’s grace comes through faith. So if you wanted to undermine the gospel, there are two ways you could do it:

 For anyone who enters God’s rest also rests from his own work, just as God did from his.
-Let us, therefore, make every effort to enter that rest (Heb 4:10-11)
+Let us, therefore, make every effort to enter that rest (Hebrews 4:10-11)

 The gospel is not an invitation to pick up tools, but to drop them.
-It’s not a job advertisement, it’s a day of rest.
+It’s not a job advertisement, but a holiday.
+It’s not a day of work; it’s a day of rest.

 Faith is not something you must do or manufacture.
 Faith is resting in the restful persuasion that God is at rest and in him so are we.

 More articles about faith.

 Join the grace revolution.
 Become an email subscriber today.